 Bring a medium size pot of water to boil, add cauliflower florets and boil for 2 minutes.
 Drain cauliflower florets and add straight to ice cold water to cool down.

 Leave for about 2 minutes and then drain from cold water.
 Set aside for assembly.

 Wash and chop 2 sprigs of spring onion into 0.5cm rounds.

-Add chilli oil, crushed garlic and grated ginger to the vinegar mixture and mix well together.
+Add Chinese chili oil, crushed garlic and grated ginger to the vinegar mixture and mix well together.
 Taste and adjust if you prefer more spicy.

 How to Assemble the Salad

-Pop salad into the fridge and let the salad marinate in the dressing for about 20 minutes before serving.
-Definitely a salad you can prepare in advance and serve when you need it.
+Pop salad into the fridge and let the salad marinate in the dressing for about 15 minutes before serving.

 Tumble into a large serving bowl.
 Serve as a cold side dish with rice, noodles or grilled fish.